2017 Pasquotank County prison murders: Seth Frazier

-Seth Jameson Frazier (born 1984), the oldest of all the four perpetrators, was a registered sex offender who was incarcerated at the time of the murders.
+Seth Jameson Frazier (born May 20, 1984), the oldest of all the four perpetrators, was a registered sex offender who was incarcerated at the time of the murders.
 He had a prior conviction in 2008 related to 2006 sodomy and rape of a 14-year-old girl and served 24 months in prison.
 After his release, Frazier reoffended in 2011 and was convicted of burglary and attempted sexual assault of another 14-year-old girl in Onslow County, North Carolina.
-He received a sentence of 84 to 110 months for first-degree burglary, along with an additional term of 17 to 21 months (consecutive) for firearm possession by a felon.
+He received a sentence of 84 to 110 months for first degree burglary, along with an additional term of 17 to 21 months (consecutive) for firearm possession by a felon.
 Frazier was serving his sentence at the Pasquotank Correctional Institution at the time of the killings.

 Trials

 Brady

 In February 2019, the trial of Mikel Brady was scheduled for October 7, 2019, making Brady the first of the four set to stand trial for the 2017 prison attack.

-On October 21, 2019, Brady was found guilty of all four counts of first-degree murder and ten other lesser charges, including attempted escape, assault with a deadly weapon and arson.
-The offence of first-degree murder carries a sentence of either life imprisonment without the possibility of parole or the death penalty under North Carolina state law.
+On October 21, 2019, Brady was found guilty of all four counts of first degree murder and ten other lesser charges, including attempted escape, assault with a deadly weapon and arson.
+The offence of first degree murder carries a sentence of either life imprisonment without the possibility of parole or the death penalty under North Carolina state law.

-During the sentencing trial, the defence argued for Brady to be sentenced to life imprisonment, citing the details of Brad's troubled childhood and past medical history of his psychiatric conditions.
-Brady's lawyer, Thomas Manning, summarized Brad's childhood into a poem, "As the twig is bent, so goes the tree".
+During the sentencing trial, the defence argued for Brady to be sentenced to life imprisonment, citing the details of Brady's troubled childhood and past medical history of his psychiatric conditions.
+Brady's lawyer, Thomas Manning, summarized Brady's childhood into a poem, "As the twig is bent, so goes the tree".
 On the other hand, the prosecution sought the death penalty, with District Attorney Andrew Womble citing the brutality of the attack and aggravating factors in the case.
 Womble also quoted that if the jury settled on life imprisonment, "it will be open season on corrections officers in this state."

 On October 28, 2019, 30-year-old Mikel Brady was sentenced to death upon the jury's unanimous recommendation for capital punishment, making Brady the 143rd inmate to be condemned to death row in North Carolina; a total of 142 inmates were held on death row in North Carolina at the time of Brady's sentencing.

 After he was sentenced to death, Brady was at first held on death row at the Central Prison in Raleigh, North Carolina.
 On December 31, 2019, due to safety concerns, Brady was transferred to the USP Big Sandy, a federal prison in Kentucky.
 In 2021, Brady was transferred to ADX Florence, a supermax federal prison in Colorado.
 As of 2025, Brady remains incarcerated at Florence.